-A concrete bird bath is very often vulnerable to cracking and damage when it is left in the outdoors during cold winter months.
+A concrete bird bath is very often vulnerable to cracking and damage when it is left outdoors during cold winter months.
 This is particularly true if you live in an area where freezing and thawing are common.
 Unfortunately, bird baths with cracks that penetrate completely through the bowl will not hold water and will remain unusable until these cracks are repaired.
 Therefore, if you wish to continue using it, you will need a solution.

 Step 1 - Purchase Your Epoxy Filler

-At your local hardware or home repair store, purchase an epoxy mixture that can be used to fill cracks in cement.
+At your local hardware or home repair store, purchase an epoxy mixture that can be used to fill cracks in the cement.
 You'll find several types of these that will work well on concrete.
 However, if after examining the epoxies, you find you are still unsure about which ones will work best on your concrete bird bath, ask a clerk for his recommendation.

 Step 2 - Drain Bowl and Unplug Electrical Fixtures

 Before you can begin to repair cracks, you must first drain the bath of any pooling water and unplug any electrical wiring or fixtures that may be connected to the bowl.